Tobias Hägg captures the heart-stopping landscapes of Iceland in which time stands still.

-Building on his trademarked series of aerial photos, Hägg journeyed to the island of fire and ice, turning his lens to the most remote areas of Iceland, many of which are only accessible by jeep.
+Building on his trademarked series of aerial photos, Hägg journeyed to the island of fire and ice, turning his lens to Iceland’s most remote areas, many of which are only accessible by jeep.
 The resulting images are minimal, abstract and moody, presenting a rare overhead view of the oft-photographed country.

-Known for its otherworldly landscapes and rich folklore Iceland has become the premier destination for adventure seekers, who are not afraid to get a little dirty.
-“We have all seen the pictures from Iceland but to actually experience the country is something I will never forget,” he added.
+Known for its otherworldly landscapes and rich folklore, Iceland has become the premier destination for adventure seekers who are not afraid to get a little dirty.
+“We have all seen the pictures from Iceland but to experience the country is something I will never forget,” he added.
 “The scenery will leave you speechless in any form mother nature reveals itself.”

-Along the Ring Road (Iceland’s main highway), he went weaving around the island in search of the perfect photograph.
-“As you travel the Icelandic roads you are guaranteed to see beauty everywhere you turn your head.
-To access the more remote parts of Iceland you have to put your trust into your vehicle,” said Hägg.
-“I wanted to experience the more remote parts of the country – I drove almost 1 hour inwards and behind every turn I was greeted by amazing landscapes.
+Along the Ring Road (Iceland’s main highway), he went weaving around the island searching for the perfect photograph.
+“As you travel the Icelandic roads, you are guaranteed to see beauty everywhere you turn your head.
+To access the more remote parts of Iceland, you have to put your trust into your vehicle,” said Hägg.
+“I wanted to experience the more remote parts of the country – I drove almost 1 hour inwards, and behind every turn, I was greeted by amazing landscapes.
 A landscape so beautiful I could spend years trying to capture its beauty.”

-The possibilities of things to do and see are endless–visitors can explore the volcanic lakes of Mývatn, look for elves in the Dimmuborgir area, get lost in the endless lava fields and take in the majesty of Skógafoss a 200 ft waterfall that consistently produces, a single or double rainbow.
-If relaxing is more your thing head to Reykjanes Peninsula and take a dip in the world famous blue lagoon or explore Reykjavik, the country’s capital which is celebrated for its bustling art and music scene.
+The possibilities of things to do and see are endless–visitors can explore the volcanic lakes of Mývatn, look for elves in the Dimmuborgir area, get lost in the endless lava fields and take in the majesty of Skógafoss.
+This 200 ft waterfall consistently produces a single or double rainbow.
+If relaxing is more your thing, head to Reykjanes Peninsula and take a dip in the world-famous blue lagoon or explore Reykjavik, the country’s capital, celebrated for its bustling art and music scene.

 “Anywhere you choose to go, Iceland is simply beautiful and has something to offer for everyone,” Hägg concludes.
-The charm of Iceland and its unique landscapes are hard to beat, making it a dream for photographers and travellers alike.
+Iceland’s charm and its unique landscapes are hard to beat, making it a dream for photographers and travellers alike.